Mart17/js_best_practice_notes/README.md

   * Webpack - [code splitting](https://webpack.js.org/guides/code-splitting/) &  [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports)
   * You can have one bundle with packages to patch up missing features in older browsers and another without them, so you save almost 100 kilobytes to your JS bundle

-# Chapter4: JavaScript Design Patterns: The Singleton
+# Chapter 4: JavaScript Design Patterns: The Singleton
 * Singleton pattern restricts the instantiation of a class to one object.
 A singleton should be immutable by the consuming code, and there should be no danger of instantiating more than one of them
 * ```javascript
   class UserStore {